Ignite-Market/docs/docs/introduction/market-creation.md

 # How Are Markets Created?

-Markets on Ignite Market are crafted by our dedicated markets team.
+Markets on IgniteMarket are crafted by our dedicated markets team.
 While users and the community can’t directly create markets, their input is invaluable—analyzed, verified, and implemented by the team.

 ## Market Information